Quantum Monte Carlo for Gauge Fields and Matter without the Fermion Determinant

-The possible worldline configurations for the $U(1)$ are similar to the $\mathbb{Z}_2$ case, but more restrictive.
+The possible worldline configurations for the $U(1)$ case are even more restrictive than the $\mathbb{Z}_2$ case.
 The $s^+_{xy}$ and $s^-_{xy}$ operators allow the hopping for a given flavor of fermion only in one direction or the other for each bond, depending on the orientation of the same flavored flux on the bond. \cref{fig:worldlines}(g)-(i) illustrates an example configuration and restrictions for the single flavor version of the $U(1)$ model.
 In $(1+1)$-d, it is clear that all allowed configurations must have zero winding number.

 The worldline configurations are a tool to obtain meron cluster configurations by introducing appropriate breakups, which decompose the terms in \cref{eq:worldlines2} into further constituents.
 In considering the allowed worldline configurations given in \cref{fig:worldlines} for the $U(1)$ theory, for example, each of the active plaquettes in each time-slice (shaded in gray) must be one of the plaquettes given in Table \ref{tab:first}.
 The plaquettes in each row share the same weight, computed using $\left\langle s_b, n_b\right| e^{-\epsilon H_b}\left|s_b', n_b'\right\rangle$, from \cref{eq:worldlines2}, where $b$ is a nearest neighbor bond, $b=\{x,y\}$.
 The corresponding breakup cell for each row gives allowable breakups: if all fermion occupations/spins are flipped along any one of the lines, the resulting plaquette also exists in this table.
 From the table, we see two such breakups are defined, $A$ and $D$.
+Although these breakups resemble those from the original meron algorithm, in our case the breakups involve the link variables as well--either as additional lines for the $A$ breakups, or as binding lines extending outward from the horizontal $D$ breakup lines.
+This is a key difference for the gauge extension of the algorithm.
 By computing the matrix elements that correspond to the plaquettes in each grouping, we find that for the $U(1)$ theory, the corresponding breakup weights $w_A$ and $w_D$ must obey: